Famicom

 Image: Damien McFerran / Time Extension

-In a blog post, for instance, a Twitter user named @snapwith points out that the series of books erroneously claims that the Brookhaven National Laboratory (where "Tennis For Two" was developed) was a site used for developing nuclear weapons, when in fact, it was for research on nuclear power and particle physics.
-The mistake likely comes about due to confusion about Tennis For Two creator William Higinbotham's earlier work at the Los Alamos National Laboratory, where his team helped develop the electronics for the first Atomic Bomb.
+In one blog post, for instance, the Twitter user @snapwith highlights a section from the series that erroneously claims the Brookhaven National Laboratory (where "Tennis For Two" was developed) was a site used for developing nuclear weapons, when in fact, it was for research on nuclear power and particle physics.
+This mistake likely appears due to confusion about Tennis For Two creator William Higinbotham's earlier work at the Los Alamos National Laboratory, where his team helped develop the electronics for the first Atomic Bomb.

-Another Twitter user named @oroti_famicom also drew attention to the appearance of a popular Famicom myth within the series.
+In addition to this, another Twitter user named @oroti_famicom drew attention to the appearance of a popular Famicom myth within its pages.
 This myth alleges that the Famicom's colours were red and white due to the plastic being cheaper to produce.
 This is a famous myth that the Nintendo hardware designer Masayuki Uemura himself debunked in a 2013 interview with the Japanese publication Weekly Playboy (as covered at the time by Kotaku).
 In that interview, Uemura stated that the real reason for the colours was because of a red scarf that former Nintendo president Hiroshi Yamauchi was known to wear.

 The author has since promised on Twitter to correct some of these errors in an upcoming reprint, but that hasn't stopped fans from commenting on their research methods.